-The campus bookstore is operated by the Texas Book Company and sells new and used textbooks; in addition, the bookstore offers a textbook rental program, as well as general reading books, school supplies, imprinted clothing and gifts, and a variety of other convenience items.
-The bookstore buys back textbooks throughout the year.
+The buyback program allows the bookstore to purchase textbooks all year round.
 Textbooks in good condition, which are adopted for the following semester, are purchased at up to half the purchase price in quantities to fill the bookstore's need for the following semester.
 If a textbook is not adopted for the next semester, or if the publisher has announced a new edition, the textbook will be purchased at the current published buying guide price.

 Textbooks returned with a receipt during the first five days of the fall and spring semesters will receive a full refund.
 Thereafter, a full refund is given through the twelfth class day with a receipt and a drop slip.
 A cash register receipt must accompany all refunds and returns.
 Returns may be made within five class days of the summer session.
-Special orders, non-textbook specific study guides, and test preparations are nonrefundable.
+Special orders, non-textbook specific study guides, and test preparations are non-refundable.